-Lay 1 1/2- or 2-inch masking tape along the edges of the tiles surrounding the damaged one.
-This protects the tiles from your scraper, tile adhesive and the solvent you need to remove old adhesive from the floor.
+Lay 1 1/2- or 2-inch masking tape along the edges of the tiles surrounding the damaged tile.
+This protects the good tiles from your scraper, tile adhesive and the solvent you need to remove old adhesive from the floor.

 Work a stiff paint scraper under one edge of the tile and force the edge up.
 Grasp the edge with a pair of pliers and pull the tile off the floor.
 If the tile breaks into pieces, remove each of the pieces separately.
 Scrape as much adhesive off the subfloor as you can while it's still soft.

 If the tile is already loose, you may not need to apply heat.
 Just lift the edge with the paint scraper.
 If the tile doesn't pop off when you do this, pull it off with pliers.
 Peel and stick tiles often can be removed this easily.

 Soak a rag with mineral spirits and rub the rest of the adhesive off the subfloor.
 You may have to scrape while you do this to get it all off.
 The goal is to get the subfloor as clean and flat as possible.
 Some sanding may be required.

 Step 5: Make Necessary Repairs